Fed’s Bostic acknowledges trades broke rules, fixes records

 “We look forward to the results of their work and will accept and take appropriate actions based on their findings,” a Fed spokesperson said.

-The Fed revised its ethics rules in May to put tougher limits on investing by Fed officials and senior staff.
+The Fed revised its ethics rules last fall to put tougher limits on investing by Fed officials and senior staff.
+Those rules took effect May 1.
 Officials are now largely restricted to owning only diversified mutual funds and have to provide 45 days’ notice before making any trade.

 Bostic said he has altered his current investments to conform with the updated ethical guidelines.